This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Optimal Harvesting Conditions and Timing

-You’ll get the best results by harvesting root vegetables early in the morning when they’re cool and crisp.
+You’ll get the best results by harvesting root vegetables in the cool early morning when the soil is dry.

 Harvesting in Early Morning